Investigation of UFO reports by the United States government: Formation of UAPTF and Pentagon release of UAP videos

 On May 17, 2022, members of the House Intelligence Subcommittee held congressional hearings with Scott Bray, deputy director of naval intelligence, and Ronald Moultrie, the Defense Department's under secretary for intelligence, to discuss military reports of unexplained aerial phenomena (UAPs).
 These Pentagon officials reported a database of 400 UAP incidents which was a substantial increase from 143 incidents in the UAP Report released a year earlier.
 This was the first public congressional hearing into UFO sightings in the U.S. in over 50 years.

+In July 2022, the UAPTF was succeeded the All-domain Anomaly Resolution Office (AARO).